 Boil rapidly until it thickens.
 Stir frequently!
 I'll use a potato masher to help mush up the peaches.

-This may take about 15 - 20 minutes.
-Remove cinnamon sticks and remove from the heat.
+This takes about 15 minutes.
+You want a good strong boil.
+Remove the spice bag and turn off your heat.
 When bubbling has stopped add almond extract if you'd like to use it, and stir well.

 Fill hot jars with hot jam leaving 1/4 inch head space.